data-apis/scipy-2023-presentation/paper.rst

 (e.g., who are the downstream users of a given API?), usage frequency (e.g., how often is an API consumed?), and consumption patterns (e.g., which optional arguments are provided and in what context?).
-By analyzing both design and usage, the standardization process grounds specification decisions in empirical data and analysis.
+By analyzing both design and usage, we sought to ground the standardization process and specification decisions in empirical data and analysis.

 Design
 ------